cpske/ISP/refactoring/separate-configuration.md

 * [django-environ][django-environ] - similar to python-decouple, adds convenience methods for converting values to the formats used in Django's `settings.py`.
 * others.
 See [list of Django configuration packages][django-configuration].

-## Why I Like `python-decouple`
+### Why I Like python-decouple

-1. Thoroughly tested.
+1. The package has been thoroughly tested and is widely used.
-2. General use.
-It's not specific to Django.
+2. It's general use.
+Not specific to Django.
-3. Flexible: can get values from a file or environment variable.
+3. It can get values from a file or environment variable.
-4. *Cast* the result to any datatype you want using built-in or user-defined casts.
+4. Can *cast* the result to any datatype you want using built-in or user-defined casts.

 ## Java Properties